Service Designer - Consultant

 In your CV and the interview, please show how you have:

-· analysed and synthesised complex information into actionable insights, needs and recommendations
+• Analysed and synthesised complex information into actionable insights, needs and recommendations

-· conveyed complex information using storytelling techniques
+• Conveyed complex information using storytelling techniques

-· designed artefacts to evidence existing and new service systems and experiences
+• Designed artefacts to evidence existing and new service systems and experiences

-· designed prototypes to test new service concepts
+• Designed prototypes to test new service concepts

-· designed and facilitated workshops and co-design sessions
+• Designed and facilitated workshops and co-design sessions

-· helped clients see the value of the design process
+• Helped clients see the value of the design process

-· clearly and diplomatically articulated tensions between technical, business and user needs.
+• Clearly and diplomatically articulated tensions between technical, business and user needs.

-· designing to government service standards
+• Designing to government service standards

-· the GDS assessment process
+• Experience with the GDS assessment process

-· working in agile delivery teams
+• Worked in agile delivery teams

 In addition to service design skills, there are essential core skills you’ll need to work effectively as a consultant.